Akpotu-Mine/Analogue-Clock/README.md

-An analogue clock created with the intention of practicing vanilla Javascript
+An analogue clock created with vanilla Javascript